localstack/docs/content/en/user-guide/tools/aws-replicator/index.md

 ---
 title: "AWS Replicator"
 weight: 13
-description: "AWS Replicator makes it easier to use LocalStack in shared AWS environments by copying resources into LocalStack using their ARNs."
+description: "AWS Replicator makes it easier to use LocalStack in shared AWS environments by copying resources into LocalStack."
-tags: ["Pro image"]
+tags: ["Teams plan"]
 ---

 ## Introduction